DrAlexLiu/OctoPrint-PiNozCam/README.md

 ![Failure_Detection](/assets/images/failure_detection1.jpg)
 ## Introduction

-Failure Detection Performed on Pi CPU
+Failure Detection Performed on your Pi CPU

-Elevate your 3D printing experience with PiNozCam, a **FREE** and **No Subscription** plugin that brings **AI-powered monitoring** directly to your Raspberry Pi.
-Process your print jobs **locally** with advanced AI algorithms that detect potential failures, ensuring **privacy** and no leak on **3D model copyright**.
-Stay informed with instant **notifications** sent directly to your **Telegram** on **cellphone**, keeping you connected to your prints anytime, anywhere.
-PiNozCam is the ultimate, FREE solution for optimizing your 3D printing process with the power of AI, right at your fingertips.
+Elevate your 3D printing experience with PiNozCam, a **FREE** and **No Subscription/Email Registration** plugin that brings **AI-powered monitoring** directly to your Raspberry Pi. **Local AI Processing** will protect your privacy and 3D model copyright.
+Stay informed with instant Failure **notifications** directly to your **Telegram** on **cellphone**.
+Download it and PiNozCam will offers peace of mind forever for free.

 **Features include:**

 - **Local AI-Powered Monitoring**
 - **Configurable Actions for Pause/Stop**
-- **Telegram Remote Notification**
+- **Telegram Remote Spaghetti Error Notification**
 - **Performance Optimization On Pi Arm CPU**
 - **User-Friendly Interface**

-Whether you're running a print farm or a single printer in your workshop, PiNozCam offers peace of mind and a new level of interaction with your 3D printing process.

 ## Setup

 ### Hardware

+**A Raspberry Pi with Fan**

+We recommand a **RPi5** with Fan cooling.
+You can use Octoprint_deploy to install the octoprint and then install PiNozCam.
+If Linux is impossilbe for you, a RPi4 with octopi created by RPi Image creator also work.
+An old PC with octoprint installtion will do the trick as well.

+Performance:

+- Raspberry Pi 5(x64, >=4GB): 1.7s/image
+- Raspberry Pi 4(x32, >=4GB) : 6.7s/image
+- PC with i5-10600K (x64): 0.4s/image

+Fan cooling is strongly recommanded.

+The AI can run most CPUs, including Arm.
+PiNozCam can even run on RPi3 and PiZero W 2, but consider their long inference time, we don't recommand you use these boards.

+**An endoscope camera**

-To use the PiNozCam plugin, you'll need a Raspberry Pi, a compatible endoscope camera with a 3D-printed mounting bracket, and a 3D printer.
-The plugin is compatible with most endoscope cameras on the market; however, ensure your camera has built-in lighting, supports a resolution of 480P or higher, and operates at a frequency of 30Hz for optimal performance.
+The plugin is compatible with most endoscope cameras on the market; however, ensure your camera operates at a frequency of 30Hz for optimal performance, supports a resolution of 480P or higher, and has built-in lighting.
+The distance between camera and nozzle are around 7 cm.

-Compute Boards with inference time:

-- Raspberry Pi 5(x64, 4GB): (1.7s/image)
-- Raspberry Pi 4(x32, 4GB) : (6.7s/image)
-- Raspberry Pi 3: (16s/image)
-- PC with i5-10600K (x64, Octoprint Docker): (0.4s/image)

-We recommand the RPi5 or at least RPi4 for fast analysis and quick response.
-Althought the inference would takes several seconds on Pi, it is still can provide reliable survilliance for the 3D printing progress.
-Other boards or even Desktop CPU may work, because this AI can be adapted to any CPU.
+Make sure your camera is clear, because some dust will make the camera dirty and impact the AI.

+### Software

+Before jumping each parameter, let me introduct the workflow:

+Detect Failure by AI
+Confirm the size of failure on the image
+Confirm the frequency of failure Detection
+Action to perform

 ### Installation